-Because there is such a lot of momentum behind institutionalized schooling, we need to separate ourselves from it and look at the idea from afar.
+Because there is so much momentum behind institutionalized schooling, we need to separate ourselves from it and look at the idea from afar.
 We need to let go of our ‘school’ mindset and develop something far richer, far deeper.

-For some, deschooling will certainly involve a bit of mourning over our old-school lives.
+For some, deschooling will undoubtedly involve a bit of mourning over our old-school lives.
 This was the case for me when I started homeschooling.

 How Long to Deschool